verdaccio/verdaccio/README.md

 # installation and starting (application will create default
 # config in config.yaml you can edit later)
 $ npm install -g verdaccio
+# or
+$ yarn add global verdaccio
+# run in your terminal
 $ verdaccio

 # npm configuration